ventus-ag/docs/_docs/Kubernetes/Autoscaling.md

 # Autoscaling: min and max count of nodes in Kubernetes cluster
 ---

-In this task we will see how control count of nodes in Kubernetes cluster.
+In this task we will see how to control count of nodes in Kubernetes cluster.
 When we indicate min node count, autoscaler will not scale-in count of nodes less then number of min node count.
 And when we indicate max node count, autoscaler will not scale-out count of nodes more then number of max node count.

 ## Min node count